9 September 1942 – Lookout Air Raid

-On 9th September 1942, Japanese floatplane Yokosuka E14E ´Glen´ dropped two incendiary bombs in the mountains of Oregon, the United States.
-It was the first time ever when enemy aircraft performed an air raid on the contiguous United States.
+On 9th September 1942, a Japanese Yokosuka E14Y “Glen” floatplane dropped two incendiary bombs in the mountains of Oregon.
+The raid marked the first time that enemy aircraft had carried out an air raid on the contiguous United States.

 From the very beginning of the World War II in the Pacific, the Japanese forces tried to scare the American public and create feeling of being under constant threat.

-On 23rd February 1942, the I-17 submarine sneaked into the channel of Ellwood Oil Field, close to Santa Barbara, California, and fired sixteen shells at that oil storage facility.
-Although that first attack on the US soil caused minor damage, it triggered the so-called ´invasion panic´ that turned into the ´Battle of Los Angeles´ – a series of fake reports regarding Japanese aeroplanes seen in that area and following counteractions of the US artillery units.
+On 23rd February 1942, the I-17 submarine sneaked into the Ellwood Oil Field channel near Santa Barbara, California, and fired sixteen shells at that oil storage facility.
+Although that first attack on the US soil caused minor damage, it triggered the so-called “invasion panic” that turned into the “Battle of Los Angeles” – a series of fake reports regarding Japanese aeroplanes seen in that area and following counteractions of the US artillery units.

-At the beginning of June 1942, the Japanese Imperial Navy performed two aircraft carrier raids, launching eighty-six aeroplanes against military facilities on Dutch Harbor, Amaknak Island in the Aleutian archipelago.
-The American forces suffered moderate losses of 43 killed and 50 wounded, as well as fourteen damaged aircraft.
+Then, in early June 1942, the Japanese Imperial Navy performed two aircraft carrier raids, launching eighty-six aeroplanes against military facilities on Dutch Harbor, Amaknak Island in the Aleutian archipelago.
+The American forces suffered moderate losses of forty-three killed and fifty wounded, as well as fourteen damaged aircraft.
 In addition, and to surprise of the American public, the air raid was followed by successful invasion on Kiska and Attu islands.
 Although the attack was performed on a faraway area of the Aleutian Islands, it immediately increased the aforementioned sense of danger and additionally inspired rumours about a full-scale Japanese invasion on the West Coast.

 Later in the same month, the I-25 submarine surfaced at Fort Stevens base in Oregon and then fired seventeen shells at the military facilities in the mouth of Columbia River.
-Again, there were almost no damage caused by that raid, but it kept the threat of invasion and related panic syndrome still alive.
+Although the raid caused almost no damage, it kept the threat of invasion – and the related sense of panic – alive.

 Nevertheless, the Japanese armed forces were aware of the close-to-zero damage caused by both submarine attacks.
 On the other hand, Japan had no strategic bomber capable of performing air raids over the United States territory.
 As a consequence, another idea was put into action.

-Already in 1941, the Warrant Officer Nubuo Fujita came with a proposal of using floatplanes against the US military bases, production sites and other similar facilities.
-A Yokosuka E14Y aircraft (Allied reporting name ´Glen´) would be carried out across the Pacific by a B-1 type submarine and then dispatched against targets along the West Coast or Panama Canal.
+Already in 1941, the Warrant Officer Nobuo Fujita proposed to use floatplanes against the US military bases, production sites and other similar facilities.
+A Yokosuka E14Y aircraft (Allied reporting name “Glen”) could be carried by a B-1 type submarine across the Pacific and then dispatched against targets along the West Coast or the Panama Canal.

 Initially, Fujita´s idea failed to gain enough interest from the Japanese Navy authorities.
 Thus, he had no other choice than to prove his concept right.
 During the following months, Fujita performed several reconnaissance flights with his E14Y floatplane.
 He managed to fly over Sydney, Melbourne and Hobart in Australia, Fiji and Kodiak Islands, as well as Wellington and Auckland in the New Zealand – being the only Japanese pilot to overfly New Zealand during the World War II.
 On all those missions, Fujita´s aircraft was carried to the operational area in submerge, by the already mentioned I-25 submarine equipped with a special, watertight hangar.

 Having proved his initial idea, Fujita was assigned the task to perform a mission against the United States mainland.
 Nevertheless, a single floatplane carrying just a limited bomb load was not capable to do any serious damage on any military object.
-Being aware of this, the decision was made to use incendiary bombs against forest areas, hoping they would start an uncontrolled wildfire and, as a result, a significant damage that would be noticed by the American public.
+Aware of this, the Japanese instead opted to use incendiary bombs against forest areas, hoping they would start an uncontrolled wildfire and, as a result, a significant damage that would be noticed by the American public.

 In the morning of 9th September 1942, Fujita and his second crewman, Shoji Okuda, took-off in their E14Y aircraft from location off Cape Blanco.
-During that mission, the ´Glen´ was carrying just two incendiary bombs of 76 kilogram each.
+During that mission, the “Glen” was carrying only two incendiary bombs, each weighing 76 kilograms.
 They were dropped into the forest on Wheeler Ridge, in the vicinity of Brookings, Oregon.

-Regrettably to the Japanese, the ´Glen´ was spotted by the US fire watch wardens.
-Although they were not aware about the bombing, the smoke plume that followed was seen and reported.
-Then, the wardens managed to keep the fire under control until the arrival of a firefighters.
-As a result, Fujita´s raid caused almost no damage to the forest area.
+Unfortunately for the Japanese, the “Glen” was spotted by the US fire watch wardens.
+Although they were unaware of the bombing, they saw and reported the resulting smoke plume.
+The wardens managed to contain the fire until firefighters arrived.
+As a result, Fujita’s raid caused only minimal damage to the forest.

 Fujita and Okuda had to wait three weeks for an opportunity to repeat their mission.
 This time, expecting the Americans were still on alert, they decided to perform a night-time raid.
 It was not an easy task, as blackout was imposed on the coastline – with lighthouses being the only exception.
 Using that only light as a navigation aid, Fujita crossed the coast and flew into the US mainland.
 Then the Japanese crew blind-dropped the bombs over the area they thought it was a forest.
 In his official report Fujita mentioned he saw them explode but no traces of fire were confirmed by the wardens.